Assume a can opener

 "Assume a can opener" is a catchphrase used to mock economists and other theorists who base their conclusions on unjustified or oversimplified assumptions.

-The phrase derives from a joke which dates to at least 1970 and possibly originated with British economists.
+The phrase derives from a desert island joke which dates to at least 1970 and possibly originated with British economists.
 The first book mentioning it is likely Economics as a Science (1970) by Kenneth E. Boulding:

 There is a story that has been going around about a physicist, a chemist, and an economist who were stranded on a desert island with no implements and a can of food.
 The physicist and the chemist each devised an ingenious mechanism for getting the can open; the economist merely said, "Assume we have a can opener"!

 The phrase was popularized in a 1981 book and has become sufficiently well known that many writers on economic topics use it as a catchphrase without further explanation.